r3aper2020/Usefull-Functions/Duplicate_Remover/README.txt

 #ABOUT
 This hashes all the files in a given directory and removes any duplicates.
+(NOTE): I use this for removing duplicate images in a directory.

 #RUN
 - Add your path to the "config.yaml"